PureSchmaltz

 "My internal state determines my Success …"

 I have a Spot, a place where I feel emotionally, psychologically, intellectually, and physically balanced and secure.
-I do not continuously inhabit this place, but seem to be trending toward inhabiting it instead.
-Some days, I find myself smack dap in the center of it, while on others, I cannot seem to find even its least edge.
-When I stand near the center of this Spot, I feel remarkably powerful and comfortable, "in my skin," as the old saying goes.
-When I'm away from it, I feel the absence, though not always deeply.
-When absent, I understand that I'm more likely to do something short-sighted, even stupid.
+I do not continuously inhabit this place but seem to be trending toward inhabiting it instead.
+Some days, I find myself smack dap in the center of it, while on others, I cannot seem to find even its slightest edge.
+When I stand near the center of this Spot, I feel remarkably powerful and comfortable "in my skin," as the old saying goes.
+Though not always profoundly, I feel the absence when I’m away from it.
+I understand I’m more likely to do something short-sighted or stupid when absent.
 I'm divorced from my very best when I lose my Spot.
-Losing it serves as grounds for some serious searching, and often searching in vain, for I usually prove inept when I've lost my Spot.
+Losing it serves as grounds for serious searching, and often in vain, for I usually prove inept when I've lost my Spot.

 My Successes seem strongly correlated with my inhabiting my Spot.

-If my Spot would stand still, my challenge would be an entirely different thing.
-It seems incapable of standing or even sitting still, but continuously spins.
+If my Spot stood still, my challenge would be entirely different.
+Instead, it seems incapable of standing or even sitting still but continuously spins.
 It's as if its four components: emotional, psychological, intellectual, and physical were floating disks demanding careful balance.
-I feel as though I am forever balancing rather than standing in anything like a secure or stabile balance.
-This balancing brings both drama and meaning to my life, and it's always shifting.
+I am forever balancing rather than standing in a secure or stable balance.
+This balancing brings both drama and meaning to my life, and it's constantly shifting.
 Not often dramatically shifting, but continuously slightly slipping: sideways, forward, backward, up, and down.

 My Spot demands my attention, however divided.
 It surprises me with its gyrations.
-Even after decades of interaction with it, it still manages to surprise me.
+Even after decades of interaction with it, it still surprises me.
 I never seem to notice that I've lost my balance until well after it's gone.
-I notice an unexpected soggy foot or an off-kilter orientation, then struggle to regain that elusive balance, which I will not precisely regain.
-Again, it's always a matter of balancing without the promise or even the experience of ever actually finding balance.
+I notice an unexpected soggy foot or an off-kilter orientation, then struggle to regain that elusive balance, which I will not precisely recover.
+Again, it's always a matter of balancing without the promise or even the experience of finding balance.
 This can be frustrating, but what other options present themselves to any man requiring a Spot?
 Close enough apparently counts.
 Far away hurts.

-Others can encourage me to continue balancing, though the bulk of the effort falls on my shoulders.
-I'm the only one who really notices the unbalance, though The Muse has been known to notice and comment.
-Often, just a comment, a sideways observation, works wonders, for it seems to jangle me back into perceiving.
-I'm not always as observant as I might wish myself to remain, and a friend might just question what's happening.
+Others can encourage me to continue balancing, though most of the effort falls on my shoulders.
+I'm the only one who notices the unbalance, though The Muse has been known to notice and comment.
+Often, just a comment, a sideways observation, works wonders, for it jiggles me back into perceiving.
+I'm not always as observant as I might wish myself to remain, and a friend might question what's happening.
 Just a word might reawaken whatever was lost, and I more or less automatically resume my balancing again.
 It's never precisely the same old Spot I'm seeking, for in balancing, the Spot migrates.
-My senses seem to understand that they must cooperate to locate my Spot, for it's a felt sense more than a physical space I seek.
+My senses seem to understand that they must cooperate in locating my Spot, for it's a felt sense more than a physical space I seek.
 My internal state determines my Success, whether I've found my Spot or lost it again.
 I suspect that nobody ever permanently inhabits either their Spot or their Success.

 ©2023 by David A. Schmaltz - all rights reserved